 With the introduction of Sparks, students and professors now have a lighter way to show their appreciation for the posts on the platform which really sparked their curiosity and made them think.

 Unlike likes or upvotes on other social sites, the Sparks on Packback are unique because they have a limit to how many can be given each week.

-Every week, all members of a community on Packback receive a new “allowance” of Sparks which appear in the brand new Community Stats module (shown above) in the sidebar of the community as “Available Sparks”.
-This helps ensure that there is real value behind both giving and receiving a Spark.
+Every week, all members of a community on Packback receive a new “allowance” of Sparks which appear in the brand new Community Stats module in the sidebar of the community as “Available Sparks”.
+This helps ensure that there is a real value behind both giving and receiving a Spark.

 To see how many Sparks a post has received, simply look at the new label (indicated with the Sparks icon, a lightbulb with a heart-shaped filament) in the top right-hand corner of each post in the feed.
 Clicking on the Sparks label will also open a popup showing who in the community “Sparked” the post.

 To view how many Sparks a learner has received, navigate either to the Learner Leaderboard of a specific community (to see how many Sparks they’ve received in that community) or to their User Profile (to see how many Sparks they’ve received across the platform).

 To give a Spark to a question or response, click on the post to navigate to its thread.
 From the Question thread page, users can add a Spark by clicking the button that says “Add Spark”.
 When a student or professor clicks the Spark button (assuming they have Available Sparks to give), the button will change state to “Sparked” and the count of Sparks on the post will increase.

 When a student or professor receives a new Spark, it will appear in the new “Notifications” page which shows the entire history of the Sparks that a user has ever received.
 The Spark count for the user on the Learner Leaderboard and Profile will also increase!